ambrop72/aprinter/README.md

 ### Bed probing and correction

-When bed height probing is enabled, a list of corrdinates of the probe points needs to be defined, along with other parameters such as starting height and speeds.
-The configuration editor should provide sufficient information for configuring bed probing.
-Bed probing is initiated using `G32`.
-The resulting height measurements will be printed to the console.
+The firmware supports bed probing based on a digital input (e.g. some sort of switch).
+Bed probing is configured in the configuration editor in the section Configuration -> Bed probing configuration.
+Note that the values of many parameters can be changed at runtime (see the Runtime Configuration section), in such cases the parameter name is indicated in this description.

+The following general settings must be defined:
+- the digital input (cannot be changed at runtime) and its intepretation (`ProbeInvert`),
+- the X and Y offset of the probe (`ProbeOffsetX`, `ProbeOffsetY`),
+- the starting Z coordinate before probing (`ProbeStartHeight`),
+- the minimum Z to move down (`ProbeLowHeight`),
+- the retraction distance (`ProbeRetractDist`),
+- the speed for moving to probe points (`ProbeMoveSpeed`),
+- the speed for quick probing moves (`ProbeFastSpeed`),
+- the speed for slow probing moves (`ProbeSlowSpeed`),
+- the speed for retracting after each probing move (`ProbeRetractSpeed`),
+- the general Z offset for all probe points (`ProbeGeneralZOffset`).

-Automatic height correction is supported.
-However, due to design, a precondition is that the X, Y and Z axes are involved in the coordinate transformation.
-On delta machines, this is obviously satisfied, however, on Cartesian or CoreXY machines, special configuration is needed (see below).
+The firmware is able to apply correction based on the results of probing using the least-squares method, based either on a linear or quadratic correction model.
+If you want correction (you probably do) then enable it in the configuration editor.
+Unless you are constrained by RAM or flash, also enable support for quadratic correction, as you can enable/disable its use at runtime (`ProbeQuadrCorrEnabled`).
+Note that due to the firmware design, enabling correction requires that the X, Y and Z axes are involved in the coordinate transformation.
+On delta machines, this is obviously satisfied, however, on Cartesian or CoreXY machines, special configuration is needed (see the sub-section below).

-Correction may be either linear or quadratic.
-If quadratic correction is enabled in the configuration editor, a runtime configuration parameter (ProbeQuadrCorrEnabled) switches between linear and quadratic.
-Note, a correction is always applied on top of the existing correction, and a linear correction on top of a quadratic correction is still a quadratic correction.
+The list of probe points is also configured in the configuration editor.
+You can add, remove and reorder points.
+The parameters of each probe point are:
+- whether the point is enabled (`ProbeP<N>Enabled`),
+- the X and Y coordinates (`ProbeP<N>X`, `ProbeP<N>Y`),
+- the point-specific Z offset (`ProbeP<N>ZOffset`).

+It is not possible to add additional probe points at runtime beyond the number defined in the configuration editor.
+If you think you might need more then you can define more but leave them disabled.

+With linear correction, you need at least 3 probe points; with quadratic at least 6.
+However, be careful with the positioning of the points to avoid over-fitting the correction to these points while introducing errors at that are not close to any probe point.
+For example, if you have a number of points very close together, you should treat that as a single point for the purpose of the above requirement.

+Probing is initiated with the command `G32`.
+The machine will probe the enabled probe points in the order defined in the configuration.
+For each point, the machine will:
+- move to the starting position (defined by the X and Y coordinates of the point and the general starting Z height),
+- probe quickly,
+- retract,
+- probe slowly,
+- move back to the starting Z height.

+For each point, the measured bed height is printed (e.g. `//ProbeHeight@P6 -4.31501`).
+The measured bed height is the Z position when the sensor was triggered plus the general Z offset plus the point-specific Z offset.
+Therefore, it directly represents the assumed height error (positive -> the bed and the nozle are too close, negative -> they are too far apart).
+If you perform probing again after having applied corrections (see below), these numbers should be close to zero.

+If correction is enabled in the configuration editor, then `G32` will calculate, print and apply the correction after probing all enabled points.
+You can use the `D` parameter to only calculate and print but not apply the correction (`G32 D`).

 In any case, the computation of corrections is done using the linear least-squares method, via QR decomposition by Householder reflections.
-Even though this code was highly optimized for memory use, it still uses a substantial chunk of RAM, so you should watch out for RAM usage.
-The RAM needs are proportional in the number of probing points.
+Even though this code was highly optimized for memory use, it still uses a substantial chunk of RAM on the stack, so you should watch out for RAM usage.
+The RAM needs are proportional to the number of points.

-An important setting for calibration is the "Z offset added to height measurements", and the associated `ProbeGeneralZOffset` runtime configuration option.
-When a point is probed:
+The purpose of Z offsets (`ProbeGeneralZOffset` and `ProbeP<N>ZOffset`) is to allow calibrating the offset between the point when the sensor triggers and the point where the nozzle touches the bed:
-- If the probe is triggered a certain distance before the nozzle touches the bed (the nozzle does not reach the bed), this should be set to minus that distance.
+- If the probe is triggered a certain distance before the nozzle touches the bed (the nozzle does not touch the bed), this should be set to minus that distance.
-- If the nozzle needs to push down into the bed to trigger the probe, this should be set to this positive push distance.
+- If the probe is triggered a certain distance after the nozzle touches the bed (the nozzle pushes into the bed), this should be set to to plus the that distance.

-It is possible to specify point-specific Z offsets; the general and point-specific offset are added to produce the effective Z offset.
-This allows compensating for the elasticity of the bed (in designs where this is needed).
+The firmware provides the capability to probe a specific point and retract for a specific distance, which can be used to manually calibrate the Z offsets.
+This is invoked using `G32 P<point_number> R<retraction>`.
+The machine will probe the specified point (which does not need to be enabled) as described above, with the exception that after probing slowly it will retract exactly for `<retraction>`.
+This allows you to try to insert an object of a uniform height (possibly a sheet of paper) between the bed and the nozzle; if you cannot insert it then retry with a greater retraction, and if you can insert it without any contact then retry with a smaller retraction (after removing the object).
+After a few iterations you should obtain a retraction value where you can insert the object such that it gently scratches the nozzle.
+Once this is performed for all probe points, set the point-specific Z offsets to the determined retraction distances, and set the general Z offset to minus the height of the object.

 #### Configuring probing for Cartesian machines